MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     > [!div class="mx-imgBorder"]
     > ![Enter values to connect call data](media/si-app-admin-connect-call-data.png "Enter values to connect call data")

-8. If you want to turn the preview feature, on the **Turn on the preview features** dialog box, select the preview feature and then select **Agree and continue**.
+8. If you want to turn the coming soon feature, on the **Coming soon** dialog box, select the preview feature and then select **Agree and continue**.

     > [!div class="mx-imgBorder"]
     > ![Turn on preview feature](media/si-app-admin-enable-preview-feature.png "Turn on preview feature")

     > [!NOTE]
     > If you don’t want to enable the preview feature for your organization, skip this step to proceed.
 You can always enable the preview features later.
-To learn more, see [Enable preview features](enable-preview-features-sales-insights-app.md).
+To learn more, see [Enable coming soon features](enable-preview-features-sales-insights-app.md).

 9. On the **Keyword and competitor tracking** dialog box, add the keywords and competitors that you want to track on the call.
 You can update these keywords and trackers later when your organization requires a change.
 To learn more, see [Configure keywords and competitors in Conversation content](configure-keywords-competitors.md).